xglover410/module-ux-terry/README.md

 1. Now let's move on to the layout for an individual card.
 Notice that stats of the character are aligned to the left border of the card container.
 What if we want to center the stats? **Hint:** use flexbox

     After you have set the display to flex for `.charDetailList`, do you notice the vertical spacing between the list items became wider?
 This might seem weird since we only added `display: flex` without changing margins.
 To figure out what is going on, we can use "Inspect Elements" from Chrome dev tools to see how the margins of the list items change before and after setting display to flex.
-In both cases, are the margin overlapping or adjacent to each other?
+In both cases, are the margins overlapping or adjacent to each other?

     After setting display to flex you can see that the margins no longer overlap.
 This is a behavior called margin collapsing.
 Margin collapse is expected unless the display is set to `flex` or `grid`.
 There are more rules that govern when and how the margins collapse, which we won't have time to get into.
 Here's a link explaining this behavior: